/

 The short answer for a U Visa is that yes, the victim must have helped law enforcement or the courts, or be willing to do so even if the police or courts do not interact with the victim very much.
 The U Visa applicant must also get a signed Certification from law enforcement about their cooperation or willingness to cooperate.

-Please note that the legal team will also screen the client for a T visa, which has different requirements for reporting a crime and does not require a Certification signature.
-If the client is eligible for a T visa, it may be a better option than a U visa.
+A legal team may also screen a victim for a T visa, which has different requirements for reporting a crime and does not require a Certification signature.
+If the person is eligible for a T visa, it may be a better option than a U Visa.

-To apply for a U visa, the victim must show that they have information about the criminal activity AND that they assisted, or were willing to assist, law enforcement in the investigation and/or prosecution of the crime.
-The victim will also have to obtain a signed I-918B Certification from a law enforcement or prosecutorial agency, where that agency confirms that the victim was cooperative and helpful.
+The application must also include a signed I-918B Certification from a law enforcement or prosecutorial agency, where that agency confirms that the victim was cooperative or helpful.
 (See below for more information, in the section “Requirement of Certification Agency Signature”)

-Usually, the victim of the crime will call the police after they are hurt, or someone will call on their behalf if they cannot get to the phone themselves.
-This is how the victim’s cooperation usually begins.
-The victim will usually interact with a law enforcement agency (such as police, sheriff, etc.) or a prosecutorial agency or court official (such as the District Attorney’s office, a judge, in any court proceeding).
+The victim’s cooperation usually begins when they call 911 after they are hurt, or someone else calls on their behalf if they cannot get to the phone.
+The victim may be interacting with different law enforcement agencies or offices (such as police or sheriff) or a prosecutorial agency or court official (such as the District Attorney’s office, a judge, in any court proceeding).
+The victim may cooperate in one or many different locations – the scene of the crime, at the police station, in the Court, or even just by phone or text.

 Injury and Therapy